noynaert/csc274handouts/Unit_03_Files_Directories_Wildcards_Patterns_and_Light_REGEX.md/Unit_03_010_Files.md

 ### Non-Roman alphabets

 Unix was written using ASCII.
 Linux was adapted to handle extended ASCII.
-Now it generally supports
+Now it generally supports other alphabets